 Massage therapy is a very popular career choice across the country.
 You might enjoy becoming a massage therapist if you desire a career as an alternative medical professional.
 Massage therapists expertly apply pressure to the body to promote healing from injuries and relieve stress.
 Some of the procedures massage therapists in California learn to perform are Swedish massage, deep-tissue massage, acupressure and neuromuscular massage.
 According to the U.S. Bureau of Labor Statistics (BLS), massage therapists can specialize in over 80 different types of massages, called modalities.
 Most California massage therapists specialize in several modalities.

-California massage therapists can earn an average annual salary of $38,140 before tips.
-The average annual wage of massage therapists in the United States was $34,900 during the same period.
+California massage therapists can earn an average annual salary of $35,060 before tips.
 Most massage therapists earn a combination of wages and tips.
 Because most California massage therapists work by appointment their schedules and the hours worked each week vary widely.
 In addition to hours giving massages, massage therapists also spend time writing patient progress notes, scheduling client appointments and other general business tasks.

 California massage therapists can either work for themselves by traveling to different locations or they can work at a healthcare facility, fitness center or spa.
 The opportunities are as diverse as the Golden State itself.
 California is ranked first in the country by the Bureau of Labor Statistics for the highest current employment of massage therapists.

 The state also has three of the top ten metropolitan areas with the highest current employment in the country: